rhmthidayat/Sample-Local-Notification/README.md

 A native iOS app created using xcode.
 Sample code for use local notification.

 ## Instalation
-Feel free to use It
+Feel free to use It.
 Clone or Download this project.

 ## Note